This article is part of The Ascender, the Highrise platform for articles and resources.

 Consider if there are areas where you can improve your behavior, communication, or job performance.
 For example, do you need more self-awareness?

-If co-workers are constantly complaining about you, are there areas you need to change?
+If coworkers are constantly complaining about you, are there areas that you need to change?

-One way to gain extra insight is to actively listen to their feedback and ask clarifying questions to ensure you understand their concerns.
+One way to do a big deal of this is to actively listen to their feedback and ask clarifying questions to ensure you understand their concerns.

 For example, ask a co-worker where you think you need to improve.
-You can then act on the feedback and improve your behavior using a framework like start, stop, and continue feedback.
+You and team can then act on the feedback and improve your behavior through feedback mechanisms such as start, stop, and continue feedback.

 three person in an office room